-Rape and Domestic Violence: Rape of men or women, including spousal rape, is illegal and remained a serious and pervasive problem.
-The minimum sentence for conviction of rape is 10 years in prison for the first offense.
+Rape and Domestic Violence: The law criminalizes domestic violence and rape of men or women, including spousal rape, but the government did not effectively enforce the law.
+The minimum sentence for conviction of rape is 10 years’ imprisonment.
 Under certain circumstances, such as second or third offenses, multiple rapes, gang rapes, or the rape of a minor or a person with disabilities, conviction requires a minimum sentence of life imprisonment, unless substantial and compelling circumstances exist to justify a lesser sentence.
 Perpetrators with previous rape convictions and perpetrators aware of being HIV positive at the time of the rape also face a minimum sentence of life imprisonment, unless substantial and compelling circumstances exist to justify a lesser sentence.

-In most cases attackers were acquaintances or family members of the victim, which contributed to a reluctance to press charges, as did a poor security climate and societal attitudes.
-In June, Khensani Maseko, a Rhodes University student, committed suicide after being raped by her boyfriend.
-In response the Department of Higher Education drafted a policy that requires institutions to expand support for victims of sexual violence and that perpetrators be prosecuted.
-From April 2017 through March, 40,525 cases of rape were reported.
-According to the 2017-2018 NPA Annual Report, the conviction rate for sexual offense crimes was 73 percent based on a sample of 6,879 cases that were “finalized” or investigated first as rape cases before being passed to the NPA and tried.
-A Medical Research Council study on the investigation, prosecution, and adjudication of reported rape cases concluded that only 18.5 percent of cases reported went to trial and only 8.6 percent of cases resulted in a verdict of guilty.
+From April 1, 2018, through March 31, 2019, 42,091 cases of rape were reported.
+According to the National Prosecuting Authority 2018–2019 Annual Report, the conviction rate for sexual offense crimes was 74.4 percent based on a sample of 4,716 cases that were “finalized” or investigated first as rape cases before being passed to the NPA and tried.
+A 2017 Medical Research Council study on the investigation, prosecution, and adjudication of reported rape cases concluded that only 18.5 percent of cases reported went to trial and only 8.6 percent of cases resulted in a verdict of guilty.
 Prosecutors chose not to prosecute many cases due to insufficient evidence.
-Poor police training, insufficient forensic lab capacity, a lack of trauma counseling for victim witnesses, and overburdened courts contributed to the low conviction rate.
+Inadequate police training, insufficient forensic lab capacity, a shortage of rape kits, and overburdened courts contributed to low prosecution and conviction rates.

-The Department of Justice operated 58 dedicated sexual-offenses courts throughout the country.
+The Department of Justice operated 74 dedicated sexual offenses courts throughout the country.
 Although judges in rape cases generally followed statutory sentencing guidelines, women’s advocacy groups criticized judges for using criteria such as the victim’s behavior or relationship to the rapist as a basis for imposing lighter sentences.

 Domestic violence was pervasive and included physical, sexual, emotional, and verbal abuse, as well as harassment and stalking.
 The government prosecuted domestic violence cases under laws governing rape, indecent assault, damage to property, and violating a protection order.
 The law requires police to protect victims from domestic violence, but police commanders did not always hold officers accountable.
-Conviction of violating a protection order is punishable by a prison sentence of up to five years, or up to 20 years if additional criminal charges apply.
-Penalties for conviction of domestic violence include fines and sentences of between two and five years’ imprisonment.
+Conviction of violating a protection order is punishable by a prison sentence of up to five years, and up to 20 years’ imprisonment if additional criminal charges apply.
+Penalties for conviction of domestic violence include fines and sentences of between two and five-years’ imprisonment.

 Female Genital Mutilation/Cutting (FGM/C): The law prohibits FGM/C of girls and women, but girls in isolated zones in ethnic Venda communities in Limpopo Province were subjected to the practice.
 The government continued initiatives to eradicate the practice, including national research and sensitization workshops in areas where FGM/C was prevalent.
 For additional information, see Appendix C.

-Sexual Harassment: Although the law prohibits sexual harassment, it remained a widespread problem.
-With criminal prosecution a rare secondary step that the complainant must request, the government left enforcement primarily to employers.
+Enforcement against workplace harassment is initially left to employers to address as part of internal disciplinary procedures.
 The Department of Labor issued guidelines to employers on how to handle workplace complaints that allow for remuneration of a victim’s lost compensation plus interest, additional damages, legal fees, and dismissal of the perpetrator in some circumstances.